VA Educational Benefits

 RESERVE EDUCATIONAL ASSISTANCE PROGRAM (REAP)

-Provides educational assistance to members of the Reserve components called or ordered to active duty in response to a war or national emergency declared by the president or Congress.
+to active duty in response to a war or national emergency declared by the president

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.

-Chapter 31 Facility Compliance Policy
+Chapter 31 and 33 Facility Compliance Policy

-• The date on which tuition/fees (T&F) payment from the VA is made to the facility.
+- The date on which payment from VA is made to the institution.